-On 5ESS and NI2 PRI circuits both name and number support is provided on the OfficeServ 7200 system.
-On a DMS100 circuit Name and Number service is provided.
+On 5ESS and DMS 100 switches, NI2 PRI circuits both name and number support are provided on the OfficeServ 7400 system.

 CENTREX/PBX USE

 CENTREX and PBX lines can be installed in lieu of central office trunks.
 CENTREX and PBX feature access codes including the command for hook-flash (FLASH) can be stored under one touch buttons.
 Toll restriction programming can ignore PBX or CENTREX access codes so that toll calls can be controlled when using these services.